Holonomy perturbations of the Chern-Simons functional for lens spaces: Character varieties

+We now want to modify the character variety $R(U_1,A_1)$ in order to address the technical issues described in the Introduction.
+Specifically, we want to (1) eliminate reducible connections, and (2) introduce a suitable holonomy perturbation so as to render the Chern-Simons functional Morse.
+These modifications yield a perturbed character variety $R_\pi^\natural(U_1,A_1)$.
+We define a corresponding perturbed Lagrangian $L_1^\pi$ given by the image of a pullback map $R_\pi^\natural(U_1,A_1) \rightarrow R(T^2,2)$.

+We eliminate reducible connections by adding an \emph{earring} consisting of a small loop $H$ around $A_1$ and an arc $W$ connecting $A_1$ to $H$, as shown in Figure \ref{fig:R-nat-pi}.
+We require that representations take loops around $A_1$ and $H$ to traceless matrices and loops around $W$ to $-1$.
+One can show that representations satisfying these requirements must be nonabelian, corresponding to irreducible connections.

-In order to render the Chern-Simons functional Morse, we must add a suitable holonomy perturbation term \cite{Kronheimer-1,Kronheimer-2}.
-The perturbation term vanishes outside of a solid torus, which we will assume lies entirely inside one of the solid tori in the Heegaard splitting of the lens space.
-We begin with the solid torus $S^1 \times D^2$ considered in Section \ref{sec:R-nat}, which contains the arc $A_1$, the loop $H$ encircling $A_1$, and the arc $W$ connecting $A_1$ and $H$.
-We now add an additional loop $P$, as shown in Figure \ref{fig:R-nat-pi}.
-If we slightly thicken the loop $P$ we obtain the solid torus in which the holonomy perturbation term is nonzero.
-The net effect of the perturbation term is to impose an additional requirement on the homomorphisms $\rho:\pi_1(S^1 \times D^2 - A_1\cup H \cup W) \rightarrow SU(2)$.
+We render the Chern-Simons functional Morse by adding a holonomy perturbation term \cite{Kronheimer-1,Kronheimer-2}.
+We choose a perturbation that vanishes outside of a small solid torus obtained by thickening the loop $P$ shown in Figure \ref{fig:R-nat-pi}.
+The net effect of the perturbation is to impose an additional requirement on the representations.
 Specifically, letting $\lambda_P = h^{-1}A$ and $\mu_P = B$ denote the homotopy classes of the longitude and meridian of the solid torus obtained by thickening $P$, we require that if $\rho(\lambda_P)$ has the form

-for some angle $\phi$ and some unit vector $\hat{r} \in S^2$, then $\rho(\mu_P)$ must have the form
+for some angle $\phi$ and some unit vector $\hat{r} = (r_x, r_y, r_z) \in S^2$, then $\rho(\mu_P)$ must have the form

 where $\nu = \epsilon f(\phi)$.
 Here $\epsilon > 0$ is a small parameter that controls the magnitude of the perturbation and $f:\Reals \rightarrow \Reals$ is a function such that $f(-x) = -f(x)$, $f$ is $2\pi$-periodic, and $f(x)$ is zero if and only if $x$ is a multiple of $\pi$.
 We will usually take $f(\phi) = \sin\phi$.